 Taxon distribution as listed in assessment

-The Sharpnose Guitarfish occurs throughout UAE waters.
-Globally, it is moderately widespread in the northern Indian Ocean from the Arabian Gulf to Sri Lanka.
+The Whitespotted Whipray occurs throughout UAE waters.
+Globally, it is moderately widespread in the Northern Indian and Western Pacific Oceans (Last et al. 2016 ).
+In the Arabian Sea region, it inhabits waters from the Arabian Gulf to southern India and Sri Lanka.

 Is there a map available in assessment?